 At the ENERGYBase, one the largest passive solar office building in Austria, the University of Applied Sciences Technikum Wien offers Bachelor and Master programmes with a strong focus on PV and other solar technologies.
 Research at the Department for Renewable Energy is focused on PV strategies as well as on system and building integration.
-Currently the most promising research project in this sector is SOLARROK.
-By SOLARROK the leading European Solar Energy Clusters develop a Joint Action Plan for the future of the Photovoltaic in Europe.
-The objective of SOLARROK is to strengthen competitiveness and to foster industrial innovation in the Photovoltaic sector.
-SOLARROK is jointly elaborated by leading clusters in Spain, France, Germany, Belgium and the Netherlands, Lithuania and Austria, plus industry and research partners in Slovenia and Norway.
-Austria is represented by the Department of Renewable Energy at the University of Applied Sciences Technikum Vienna.
+Currently the most promising research project in the building-integrated PV sector is "Dem4BiPV".
+The aim of the "Dem4BiPV" project is to develop an innovative and multidisciplinary high quality course for Building-integrated Photovoltaics (BIPV) to train the BIPV professionals of the future.
+The course will be implemented at the postgraduate level and will be part of a Master's in Sustainable Energy in a number of leading universities in Europe.
+Another ambitious project deals with photovoltaic in the climatic-sensible regions with high solar irradiation.
+The project INFINITY will tackle these challenges by developing innovative components, like climate-sensitive materials, and PV modules tailored for operation under different environmental conditions, and load profiles for emerging markets.
+These Austrian innovations will be established on global markets and show their viability under real world conditions.

 Since 2013 the Department for Renewable Energy also takes part in the IEA PVPS Task 12 (PV Environmental Health and Safety).
-At the moment UAS Technikum Wien representatives are preparing the participation in IEA PVPS Task 15 BIPV and are members of the expert pool BIPV at the EU PV Technology platform and within Austria.
+UAS Technikum Wien has the national lead of the IEA PVPS Task 15 BIPV with a consortium of five partners.
+Additional UAS Technikum Wien are members of the expert pool BIPV at the EU PV Technology platform and the Austria Technology platform PV.